ucb-bar/hammer/doc/Hammer-Use/Hammer-Config.rst

   Result: ``get_setting("foo.flash")`` returns ``yesman``

 * ``lazysubst``: by default, variables are only substituted from previous configs.
-Using ``lazysubst`` allows us to deter the substitution until the very end.
+Using ``lazysubst`` allows us to defer the substitution until the very end.

   Example without ``lazysubst``: